 A Memorable Blackout

 And I stayed on campus over senior-year Christmas break to use the program for a personal project.
 It was a very snowy holiday on Denison’s beautiful hill, and I was literally the only person still there.
-My younger brother Byron had developed a formula for “self-reproducing curves in any number of mathematical dimensions,” and I was using the program to send back pictures of these curves from dimensions up to the 27th.
+My younger brother Byron had developed a formula for “self-reproducing curves in any number of mathematical dimensions,” and I was using my program to send back pictures of these curves from dimensions up to the 27th.

 NOTE: A “self-reproducing curve” is a line any piece of which can slide along– and regenerate— the entire curve while always remaining within it.
 For example, in a 2-D plane, a circle’s circumference is self-reproducing– any segment of it can slide around the entire circumference while still remaining always part of it.
 In 3-D space, the curve is a helix that extends to infinity in two directions.